Steephill Cove, Ventnor, Isle of Wight

 Steephill Cove is a real hidden treasure of the Isle of Wight.
 Situated just further along the coast from Ventnor, it is not visible from the road.
 Indeed, no cars have access to the cove and it can only be reached on foot or by boat.

-Hidden between the rocky cliffs, Steephill has a safe sandy beach and a quite tranquil feel, as if time has stood still for decades.
+Hidden between the rocky cliffs, Steephill has a safe sandy beach and a quiet tranquil feel, as if time has stood still for decades.
 Families love clambering over the rocks searching the rock pools and discovering so much.
 It is also popular with many locals and couples that just to sit there at one of the cafes and relax with a freshly prepared and caught crab sandwich – something the cove is noted for.

 The Blake & Wheeler families have lived in the cove for generations and send boats out to catch Ventnor Bay Crab.